earnubs/node-shifter-yui/README.md

 See https://github.com/yui/shifter for YUI Shifter, the Node based YUI module builder.

-This is a complete locally hosted YUI with your own YUI module lib, built with Shifter (https://github.com/yui/shifter) and served with Combohandler (https://github.com/rgrove/combohandler).
+This is a complete locally hosted YUI with your own YUI module lib (yui-contrib), built with Shifter (https://github.com/yui/shifter) and served with Combohandler (https://github.com/rgrove/combohandler).
 It might be useful to you, it might not :)

 Install Nodejs on Ubuntu: